 The article went on to state how PCBs give off an ammonia-like scent, which made me think of 2 recent incidents I had when cooking farm raised shrimp.

 I bought farm raised shrimp from my local supermarket and on 2 different occasions, something did not seem right about them.
 The first time I was cooking a batch, I thought maybe I left them in the refrigerator too long ( a few days) and they just naturally went bad.
-OK, not problem.
+OK, no problem.

 Then again, I bought some farm raised shrimp and cooked them that very night.
 Now I know they are good, but as I was pan cooking them, I smelled a strong ammonia-like scent.
 It smelled as if I had poured a nice amount of floor cleaner into my shrimp!
-I threw them out and did not eat them but i didn’t know why they smelled like that.
+I threw them out and did not eat them but I didn’t know why they smelled like that.
 I again thought I bought a bad batch!

-Fast forward to the future, and now, as I was this article about farm raised salmon, I finally realized what was wrong with those shrimp: they were contaminated with PCBs too!
+Fast forward to the future, and now, as I was writing this article about farm raised salmon, I finally realized what was wrong with those shrimp: they were contaminated with PCBs too!
 Yes, I learned that farm raised salmon and shrimp are some of the most contaminated seafood on Earth.

 I immediately stopped all purchases of farm raised shrimp, and even ask if the shrimp is wild caught or farm raised when I eat out at restaurants too.
 I don’t touch the stuff with a ten foot pole anymore.
-Unfortunately, most salmon sold in the US is farm-raised and comes from 3 major area: Chile, U.S. Pacific Northwest/Western Canada, and Norway, with the Norwegian being the most contaminated, according to the article I read.
+Unfortunately, most salmon sold in the US is farm-raised and comes from 3 major areas: Chile, U.S. Pacific Northwest/Western Canada, and Norway, with the Norwegian being the most contaminated, according to the article I read.